NavyaG-lab/Tech-writer/itaipu/itaipu_reviewer.md

 The user can also be added to the Reviewers list in the settings: https://bors.nubank.com.br/repositories/8/settings

+Ask #squad-data-acess for help if you can't be added to reviewers list.

 ### Commands

 `bors` by receiving commands done by commenting in PRs.
 Any user can use any command: